raspberrypi/style-guide/style-guide.md

 *   grown-up – the noun takes a hyphen; it isn't _grownup_
 *   GSM – Global System for Mobile Communications
 *   GStreamer
+*   GT/s - the PCIe spec says that rates are measured in gigatransfers per second, not in Gbps.
 *   guestbook
 *   GUI – graphical user interface
 *   guizero